holoviz/holoviz/doc/contributing.md

 The *pull request* you make should reference the *issue* you are attempting to close (i.e. `Fixes #issuenumber`) and include a description of the changes you made.
 Changes affecting the visual properties should include screenshots or GIFs.

 Your *pull request* should now be reviewed by one of the project's maintainers.
-This may take a while given how busy the maintainers are, so try to be patient :) Once the review is done you may be required to make some changes.
+This may take a while given how busy the maintainers are, so try to be patient :).
+Your pull request will be evaluated to ensure that it is within the scope of the project (again, it's a good idea to create an issue first to outline your intent and give the maintainers an opportunity to weigh in before you spend the effort creating a pull request).
+If it's decided to proceed, the review will be conducted, and once the review is done you may be required to make some changes.
 You may also be asked to *resolve conflicts* if the changes you made appear to conflict with changes made to the source code after you submitted the *pull request*.

 When your PR is merged, enjoy, and repeat!